import1bones/import1bones/README.md

-- 👋 Hi, I’m @import1bones
+- 👋 Hi, I’m Yan Chao.
 - 👀 I’m interested in :
 - 🌱 I’m currently learning :
-embedding in linux,c/cpp
+embedded system, linux, c/cpp, open source.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :
 mail to 13519377850@163.com